Do you have a Sam’s Club near you? I do, and I pay for a membership every year. I love Sam’s Club!

 And if I compare it to buying the cheap generic brand of paper towels, I’m saving even MORE money at Sam’s.
 A cheapo store brand with 36 sheets per roll costs $1.
 I would need four rolls to equal one mega-roll of my preferred Sam’s Club brand, so over a year’s time that would be, um… 4×30 = 120.
 Yikes!
 So I would be spending $120 per year on paper towels?
 Did I do that math right?

-Trash bags are another thing I buy without fail at Sam’s Club.
-I *think* I buy them once per year.
-They are these thin, clear and sort of flimsy-looking 33-gallon trash can liners, but we stuff our kitchen trash can full (and then tamp it down really good a few more times so we don’t have to take the trash out, lol) and they rarely – if ever – break on us.
-I tell you this just so you know that we aren’t compromising by using trash bags that aren’t up to the job – they just look like they aren’t very strong.
-But they are.
+They are tall kitchen garbage bags with a drawstring and they’re scented.
+(There’s an unscented version too.)
+The box I buy comes with two rolls of 100 bags.
+We stuff our kitchen trash can full (and then tamp it down really good a few more times so we don’t have to take the trash out, lol) and they rarely – if ever – break on us.
+I tell you this just so you know that we aren’t compromising by using trash bags that aren’t up to the job – they are.

 Between paper towels and trash bags, I have easily made back the cost of my Sam’s Club membership.